cpreston321/christianpreston.com/content/projects/discountfitlers.md

 ---
 title: DiscountFilters
 category: Websites
-description: E-commerce site that sells air, water & pool filters.
-Back in 2018 we did a massive re-design that was coded from scratch.
+description: E-commerce site that sells air, water, and pool filters.
+Back in 2018, we did a massive redesign that was coded from scratch on the front-end.
 icon: /projects/discountfilters/icon.webp
 logo: /projects/discountfilters/logo.webp
 preview: /projects/discountfilters/preview.png